ArcadeHustle/apocalypse-SF2-Conversions/README.md

+Reminder, if you like these repos, fork them so they don't disappear https://github.com/ArcadeHustle/apocalypse-SF2-Conversions/fork

 Big thanks to Mitsurugi_w, Darksoft, MetalliC (p1pkin) and Brizzo (Nazarene) of Arcade Projects for finally allowing this to be published.
 Please direct message them with any questions! https://arcade-projects.com/

 - written by hostile, with supporting information from the community at large, and lots of Google searches